Ultra-Fast Accurate AoA Estimation via Automotive Massive-MIMO Radar: Subspace Methods in MIMO Radar

-An advantage of FMCW radar is that it is able to demodulate signals via the simple mixer \cite{stove1992linear}, which greatly facilitates the low-cost radio-frequency (RF) implementation \cite{Ramasubramanian2017TI}.
-To be specific, at reception-end the mixer-based de-chirping process is firstly applied to attain the beat signal $\tilde{y}_m(t)$, i.e.
+A significant advantage of FMCW MIMO radar is that it is capable of demodulating signals via one simple mixer \cite{stove1992linear}, which greatly facilitates the low-cost RF implementation.
+To be specific, at the reception-end the mixer-based de-chirping process is used to extract the beat signal $\tilde{y}_m(t)$, i.e.

-With $s(t)$ substituting by eq. \eqref{eq:def_st}, and after a low-pass filter with an impulse response $h(t)$, the beat signal is obtained, which is a composition of target-modulated sinusoidal signals:
+By substituting $s(t)$ into eq. \eqref{eq:def_st}, and after a low-pass filter with an impulse response $h(t)$, the target signal can be obtained, which is a composition of target-modulated signals:

-Here, $\tilde{n}_m(t) = h(t) \otimes [n_m(t)s(t)] $ is the residual noise after the de-chirping processing, while $\otimes$ denotes the convolution process.
-Then, an analog to digital convertor (ADC) with sampling frequency $f_s=1/T_s$ outputs the discrete signal:
+Here, $\tilde{n}_m(t) = h(t) \otimes [n_m(t)s(t)] $ is the residual noise after the de-chirping procedure; $\otimes$ denotes the convolution process.
+Then, the analog to digital convertor (ADC) with a sampling frequency $f_s=1/T_s$ outputs the discrete signal: